Local-Connectivity-Lab/netbot/docs/netbot-usage.md

 The `/tickets` command is used to information about tickets in Redmine

 ### /tickets
-- My Tickets (default)
+- My tickets

 ### /tickets team
-- tickets assigned to team [team]
+- Tickets assigned to team [team]

 ### /tickets user
-- tickets assigned to a specific [user]
+- Tickets assigned to a specific [user]

 ### /tickets query-term
-- full text search for all tickets (open and closed) that match the query-term
+- Full text search for all tickets (open and closed) that match the query-term

 ### /ticket 42
-- (default) show ticket info for ticket 42
+- Show ticket info for ticket 42

 ### /ticket 42 details
-- show ticket 42 with all notes (in a decent format)
+- Show ticket 42 with all notes (in a decent format)

 ### /ticket 42 assign
 - Assign ticket 42 to yourself (the invoking user)